E-commerce Customer Experience: An Introduction to Three Levels

 Social shopping

-Seamless brick-and-mortar + e-commerce experience
+Seamless in-store + ecommerce experience

-Customised features based on customer understanding
+Tailored features based on customer understanding

 Crasman Ltd